anuraghash68/Traffic-Sign-Classifier/README.md

-Install all the python packages. here are they, Numpy,pandas,matplotlib,scikitlearn,PIL.
+Install all the python packages. here are they, `Numpy,pandas,matplotlib,scikitlearn,PIL.`

-STEPS INVOLVED IN BUILDING THE PROJECT
+**STEPS INVOLVED IN BUILDING THE PROJECT**

 I started with the project by downloading and unzip of the file from this link – https://drive.google.com/file/d/1BGDHe6qQwrBEgnl-tXTSKo6TvDj8U3wS/view

 I extracted the files into a folder such that I had a train, test and a meta folder.
-Then I created a Python script file and named it traffic_signs.py in the project folder.
+Then I created a Python script file and named it `traffic_signs.py` in the project folder.

-STEP - 1
+**STEP - 1
-Exploring the Dataset
+Exploring the Dataset**

 My ‘train’ folder has 43 folders each representing a different class.
-I indexed the folders from 0 to 42.
+I indexed the folders from `0 to 42`.
 By using the OS module, I iterated over all the classes and appended images and their respective labels in the data and labels list.

-The PIL library is used to open image content into an array.
+The `PIL library` is used to open image content into an array.

 Finally, I stored all the images and their labels into lists (data and labels).
 I converted the list into numpy arrays for feeding to the model.

-The shape of data is (39209, 30, 30, 3) which means that there are 39,209 images of size 30×30 pixels and the last 3 means the data contains colored images (RGB value).
+The shape of data is `(39209, 30, 30, 3)` which means that there are `39,209` images of size `30×30` pixels and the last 3 means the data contains colored images (RGB value).

-With the sklearn package, I used the train_test_split() method to split training and testing data.
+With the sklearn package, I used the `train_test_split()` method to split training and testing data.

-From the keras.utils package, I used to_categorical method to convert the labels present in y_train and t_test into one-hot encoding.
+From the `keras.utils` package, I used `to_categorical` method to convert the labels present in `y_train` and `t_test` into one-hot encoding.

 .

-STEP - 2
+**STEP - 2
-Building a CNN model
+Building a CNN model**

 To classify the images into their respective categories, I built a CNN model (Convolutional Neural Network).
 CNN is best option for image classification purposes.